|Born||in Horsforth, Yorkshire, England, UK|

 Mini Bio (1)

 Malcolm John Taylor was born on June 13, 1943 in Leeds, England, to working-class parents Edna (McDowell), a hotelier, and Charles Taylor, a publican.
 His father was an alcoholic.
 Malcolm hated his parents' ways.
 His father was keen to send his son to private school to give him a good start in life, so Malcolm was packed off to boarding school at age 11.
 He attended the Tunbridge Boarding School and the Cannock House School in Eltham, Kent.
-At school, he was beaten with the slipper or cane every Monday for his waywardness.
+At school, he was beaten with the slipper or cane every Monday for his wayward behavior.
 Whilst at school, he decided that he wanted to become an actor; it was also around this time that his love for race cars began.
-He attended the London Academy of Music and Art to study acting.
+He attended the London Academy of Music and Dramatic Arts (LAMDA) to study acting.
 Meanwhile, he worked at his parents' pub but lost his job when the pub went bankrupt, his father drinking all the profits.
 He then had a variety of jobs, from coffee salesman to messenger.